tanveersingh7/MachineLearning/README.md

-This repository contains files/resources realted to the assignments of the Machine Learning Course at University of Minnesota
+This repository contains files/resources related to the assignments completed as part of the Machine Learning Course at University of Minnesota Twin Cities.